 Bellevue Hospital Forensic Psychiatry Court Clinic

-This rotation aims to teach fellows to perform comprehensive criminal outpatient forensic examinations and to write concise forensic psychiatric reports for submission to the courts and probation department.
+This rotation aims to teach fellows how to perform comprehensive criminal outpatient forensic examinations and to write concise forensic psychiatric reports for submission to the courts and probation department.
 The population being evaluated consists of a broad demographic spectrum and wide range of psychopathology; male and female offenders; ages 13 years and older; and a wide variety of often co-morbid psychiatric disorders.

 Kirby Forensic Psychiatric Center

-Kirby Forensic Psychiatric Center (KFPC) is a maximum-security hospital of the New York State Office of Mental Health that provides treatment for insanity acquittees, incompetent defendants, and legally committed patients who cannot be managed in less secure settings.
+Kirby Forensic Psychiatric Center (KFPC) is a maximum-security hospital of the New York State Office of Mental Health that provides treatment for insanity acquittees, incompetent defendants, and civilly committed patients who cannot be managed in less secure settings.
 This rotation helps fellows develop the requisite knowledge, skills, attitudes, and techniques necessary to work with long-term patients in a forensic setting, to assess dangerousness and competency, and to prepare reports for the court.